changyupkim/issue-backup/README.md

 - FILE is the configuration file (.json) in which a user sets up the repository and project to back up.
 See the 'Configuration file' section of this document for the details.
 - DEST is the local filesystem directory to which the data from the repository is stored.

-For example, the backup target is configured in __config_jira_projA.json__.
-And the backup artifacts will be found under the './jira_projA' directory.
+For example, the backup target is configured in _config_jira_projA.json_.
+And the backup artifacts will be found under the _./jira_projA_ directory.

 > node backup -f config_jira_projA.json ./jira_projA